freedomofpress/securedrop-workstation/README.md

 #### Download, Configure, Copy to `dom0`

 Decide on a VM to use for development.
+We suggest creating a standalone VM called `sd-dev`.
 Clone this repo to your preferred location on that VM.

 Next we need to do some SecureDrop-specific configuration:

 - create a `config.json` based on `config.json.example` and include your values for the Journalist hidden service `.onion` hostname and PSK.
 - create an `sd-journalist.sec` file in the root directory with the ASCII-armored GPG private key used to encrypt submissions in your test SecureDrop instance.
 The included key `sd-journalist.sec` is the one used by default in the SecureDrop staging instance.

 Qubes provisioning is handled by Salt on `dom0`, so this project must be copied there from your development VM.

+*Understand that [copying data to dom0](https://www.qubes-os.org/doc/copy-from-dom0/#copying-to-dom0) goes against the grain of the Qubes security philosophy, and should only done with trusted code and for very specific purposes, such as Qubes-related development tasks.
+Still, be aware of the risks, especially if you rely on your Qubes installation for other sensitive work.*

 That process is a little tricky, but here's one way to do it: assuming this code is checked out in your `work` VM at `/home/user/projects/securedrop-workstation`, run the following in `dom0`:

     qvm-run --pass-io work 'tar -c -C /home/user/projects securedrop-workstation' | tar xvf -